 Once you have defined each social media channel mission, set 2/3 goals for each one.

+Step 9.
 Define Your Social Media Strategy & Tactics

 Here at Strategy Pixel, we always advise our clients to take a full-funnel approach when it comes to strategy definition.